Jesterhearts/ratatui-wgpu/README.md

    bubbling entries down the heap.
 6. log: Integrating with standard logging infrastructure is very useful.
 This might be replaced with tracing, but I'm not going to go without some sort of logging.
+7. raqote: I don't want to implement path stroking & filling by hand and this library supports all the gradient modes required to render from a font's COLR table.
-7. rustybuzz: Text shaping is _hard_ and way out of scope for this library.
+8. rustybuzz: Text shaping is _hard_ and way out of scope for this library.
 There will always be an external dependency on some other library to do this for me.
 Rustybuzz happens to be (imo) the current best choice.
-8. thiserror: I don't want to write the Error trait by hand.
+9. thiserror: I don't want to write the Error trait by hand.
 I might consider removing this if doing so doesn't turn out to be so bad.
-9. tiny-skia: I don't want to implement path stroking & filling by hand, and this library is reasonably small and well maintained.
 10. unicode-bidi: I don't want to implement the unicode bidi algorithm by hand, and even if I did, most of the code would be based on a implementation like this anyways.
 This performs well enough even though cells have to be concatenated into a single string for processing.
 There are smarter ways to to this processing I'm sure, but I'll optimize when I need to.
+11. unicode-properties: I need to check if a character is an emoji in order to know how to handle foreground colors and bold/italic styles.
-11. unicode-width: I need to access the width of characters to figure out row layout and implementing this myself seems silly.
+12. unicode-width: I need to access the width of characters to figure out row layout and implementing this myself seems silly.
 This is already pulled in by ratatui, so it doesn't really increase the size of the dependency tree.
-12. web-time: Used for crossplatform (web & native) time support in order to handle text blinking.
+13. web-time: Used for crossplatform (web & native) time support in order to handle text blinking.

 [Crate Badge]: https://img.shields.io/crates/v/ratatui-wgpu?logo=rust&style=flat-square
 [Deps.rs Badge]: https://deps.rs/repo/github/jesterhearts/ratatui-wgpu/status.svg?style=flat-square